Buffer Tank Piping

 Flow in a buffer tank

-Next when all the system zones are in demand the system flow rate will exceed the boiler flow rate.
-As you can see by the text showing GPM flow in purple, the water temperataure is lower than the boiler supply temperature.
-We will be adding some cooler return temperature through the tank, but as the supply temperature increases the return temperature increases.
-Another advantage is most of the heating season your demand will not be all the zones so the tank temperature will be storing hotter water than cold start.
+Next, when all the system zones are in demand, the system flow rate will exceed the boiler flow rate.
+As you can see by the text showing GPM flow in purple, the water temperature is lower than the boiler supply temperature.
+We will be adding a cooler return temperature through the tank; however, as the supply temperature increases, the return temperature also increases.
+Another advantage is that during most of the heating season, your demand will not be in all the zones, so that the tank temperature will store hotter water than a cold start.

-Another scenario is there is some low temperature radiant in a home that also has high temperature heating like copper tube baseboard and/or hydro-air.
-The radiant could be added to the system with an aquastat to limit the tank to maybe 120f.
-We would not want the radiant supply pipe before the tank like the examples above because the water would be to hot to the low temperature radiant.
+Another scenario is that there is some low-temperature radiant in a home that also has high-temperature heating, like copper tube baseboard and/or hydro-air.
+The radiant could be added to the system with an aquastat to limit the tank temperature to approximately 120F.
+We would not want the radiant supply pipe before the tank, like the examples above, because the water would be too hot for the low-temperature radiant.
 Use all four tapings on the tank, two for the boiler loop and two to the radiant heat loop(s).

-Using this application all the radiant on the tank would have to be able to heat properly using the same water temperature.
-Being able to set the tank temperature on using the tank aquastat there would not be a reason to do any mixing on the radiant.
-I would just use the aquastat as a limit control to a maximum setting for the application of the radiant heat.
+Using this application, all the radiants on the tank would have to be able to heat effectively, using the same water temperature.
+Since the tank temperature can be set using the tank aquastat, there would be no need to mix the radiant.
+I would use the aquastat as a limit control to a maximum setting for the application of the radiant heat.
 The setting would be dependent on the radiant heat application.
 Wire the aquastat in series between the zone control for the radiant and the boiler demand terminals.
-Most high efficiency boilers today have more than one heat input terminals and some even allow multiple temperature outputs.
-If not, just piggyback the single heat demand terminals.
-Do not piggyback on DHW terminals as we do not want this on priority.
-If you do not have an IWH you could use the DHW terminals but make sure you turn priority off.
-Applying this piping as any other zone it is critical to size the circulator properly for the radiant buffer tank.
-Of course, as any piping application you may have to change the piping slightly.
-Do not This may also require a pump setting change on the pump parameter.
+Most high-efficiency boilers today have more than one heat input terminal, and some even allow multiple temperature outputs.
+If not, piggyback the single heat demand terminals.
+Do not piggyback on DHW terminals, as we do not want this as a priority.
+If you do not have an IWH, you could use the DHW terminals, but make sure you turn priority off.
+Applying this piping as any other zone, it is critical to size the circulator properly for the radiant buffer tank.
+Of course, as with any piping application, you may have to change the piping slightly.
+Do not.
+This may also require a pump setting change on the pump parameter.